ChrstphrHll/npc_gen/students/Jamie Kesefehon.md

 year: 1
 guild: Alderden
 partyID: 16
+tags:
+- Gnome
+- Sorcerer
+- Diplomacy
+- 1st
+- Alderden
 ---
 # Jamie Kesefehon
 ---
 ### Description
 - 1st year Gnome Sorcerer in Alderden
-- straight strawberry blond hair that's kept back by a blue headband, Amber eyes, and Fair skin
+- straight strawberry blond hair that's kept back by a blue headband, Pale Gray eyes, and Fair skin
 - Is Simple and Offhand, and has Spiritualism as their ideal

 ### Organizations